howtoteachdatascience/JSM2018/lectures/01-basic-data-wrangling.md

 Now suppose that we want to filter the data table to only show the entries for which the murder rate is lower than 0.71.
 To do this, we use the `filter` function which takes the data table as an argument and then the conditional statement as the next.
 Like mutate, we can use the unquoted variable names from `murders` inside the function and it will know we mean the columns and not objects in the workspace.

-This is what this opreation looks like in R-base:
+This is what this operation looks like in R-base:

 ``` r
 murders$rate[murders$rate <= 0.71]